google/fuzzbench/docs/developing-fuzzbench/custom_analysis_and_reports.md

 ## Generating reports

 You can use the `generate_report.py` tool for creating reports.
-For example, you can regenerated the report from the raw data of our [sample experiment](https://www.fuzzbench.com/reports/sample/index.html) like this:
+For example, you can re-generate the report from the raw data of our [sample experiment](https://www.fuzzbench.com/reports/sample/index.html) like this:

 ```bash